-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and your direct, scheduled British Airways flight to Dubrovnik.
-On arrival, we make the short transfer to embark the MV Adriatic Queen (3T) and enjoy an included dinner on board.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Dubrovnik.
+On arrival, we make the short transfer to embark the MV Adriatic Queen (3T) (locally known as Jadranska Kraljica) and enjoy an included dinner on board.

 Our cruise continues along the Pelješac Channel and past the tip of the Pelješac peninsula, skimming hidden bays and inlets to the lush island of Hvar which is cloaked in lavender, rosemary, heather and fig groves.
 A guided tour of the town of Hvar will show you the wealth of historic buildings here, many of which surround one of the largest squares in the ancient region of Dalmatia, Trg Sveti Stjepana.